rappatoni/fellowship-mod/README.md

 - make -C wrap/fellowship
 - The native binary is placed at wrap/fellowship/fsp.

+Binary location
+- By default the CLI looks for wrap/fellowship/fsp relative to the code.
+- You can override the path by setting an environment variable:
+  - export ACDC_FSP=/absolute/path/to/fsp
+- If you install via pipx (pipx install .), you must either:
+  - build the binary in your source checkout and set ACDC_FSP to that path, or
+  - have an fsp on your PATH.

+Persisting ACDC_FSP (macOS/Linux)
+- For zsh (macOS default):
+  - echo 'export ACDC_FSP="/absolute/path/to/your/checkout/wrap/fellowship/fsp"' >> ~/.zshrc
+  - source ~/.zshrc
+- For bash:
+  - echo 'export ACDC_FSP="/absolute/path/to/your/checkout/wrap/fellowship/fsp"' >> ~/.bashrc
+  - source ~/.bashrc
+- Verify:
+  - test -x "$ACDC_FSP" && echo "OK: $ACDC_FSP"
+- If the binary was downloaded/copied and macOS quarantines it:
+  - xattr -d com.apple.quarantine "$ACDC_FSP"

 Run the Python wrapper CLI
 - From the repo root:
   - .venv/bin/acdc --help